 Combine a half of a cup of white vinegar, three cups distilled water, one quarter of a teaspoon (around 10 drops) of tea tree oil, and one quarter of a teaspoon (around 10 drops) of pine oil in a spray bottle.
 Shake well before each use.

-Mix 10 drops of cinnamon oil, 10 drops of clove oil, and 10 drops of tea tree oil with one tablespoon vodka and six tablespoons of filtered water.
+Mix 10 drops of cinnamon oil, 10 drops of clove oil, and 10 drops of tea tree oil with one tablespoon vodka (witch hazel works too) and six tablespoons of filtered water.
 Pour into a fine mister, shake well and spray.

-3. Antibacterial wipes:
+3. Cleaning wipes:

-You’ll need three teaspoons of natural liquid soap (one we like is Clearly Natural, Essentials, Glycerine Hand Soap Unscented, available online and in select stores), 50-drops of tea tree oil, three cups white vinegar, and old cloths (cut up t-shirts are perfect).
+You’ll need three teaspoons of natural liquid soap (one we like is Clearly Natural, Essentials, Glycerine Hand Soap Unscented, available online and in stores), 50-drops of tea tree oil, three cups white vinegar, and a few old cloths (cut up t-shirts are perfect).

 4. Bug spray:

 When bugs move in you can’t get rid of them fast enough.
 But off-the-shelf bug sprays are downright dangerous.
 Keep them from moving in in the first place with this simple bug repellant instead.

 Sprinkle lightly on carpets and let sit for a few hours.
 Now vacuum.
 The baking soda lifts out stains and deodorizes, while the oils kill germs and bacteria.

 6. Floor cleaner:

-Stir one cup of rubbing alcohol, one cup of distilled water, 10 drops of orange oil, and 10 drops tea tree oil into one gallon of hot tap water, then mop as usual.
-The orange oil cuts through the dirt, grease, and grime while the tea tree helps disinfect.
+Stir one cup of rubbing alcohol, one cup of distilled water, 10 drops of orange oil, and 10 drops tea tree oil into one gallon of hot tap water.
+Then mop your floors as usual.

 7. Glass cleaner:

 Mix one cup of plain white vinegar, 10-15 drops of lemon oil, and one cup of water.
 Spray and wipe with a clean lint-free cloth.
 It’ll cut through the dirt and grime without streaking.

 9. Linen spray:

-Combine two cup distilled water, two tablespoons of vodka or rubbing alcohol, and 20 drops of lavender oil.
-Mist lightly onto sheets before bed.
+Combine two cup distilled water, two tablespoons of vodka or witch hazel, and 15 to 20 drops of lavender oil.
+Shake well and mist lightly onto sheets before bed.